-Please note: The below information is updated regularly.
+Please note: The below information is updated regularly – August 14, 2020 last update.
 We encourage you to check back for updates.

 We are updating our terms and conditions (refund and cancellation policies) for future study abroad travel and will remain as flexible as possible with dates and deadlines.

-Like many of you, the current crisis and country regulations are changing at rapid rates, which can be difficult to keep up with.
-Please know and trust, that we will make every effort to continue help students study abroad and build the supports for a successful experiences now and into the future.
+As the current crisis plays out it is forcing rapid changes to regulations in many countries in which Learn International provides programming.
+Please know and trust, that we will make every effort to continue help students study abroad and build the supports for successful experiences now and into the future.

-We monitor COVID-19 regularly through the CDC (Center for Disease Control), the EDCD (European Centre for Disease Prevention and Control) , WHO (World Health Organization), HSE and The US Department of State – Travel Advisory.
+We monitor COVID-19 regularly through the CDC (Center for Disease Control), the EDCD (European Centre for Disease Prevention and Control) , WHO (World Health Organization), HSE and The US Department of State – Travel Advisory and other relevant organisations.

 As with everything in life study abroad programming/travel comes with inherent risks.
 Here’s what we’re doing to reduce risk and make your programme as safe as we possibly can.